wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [Erda #Project#](https://github.com/erda-project/erda): Erda is an open-source platform created by Terminus to ensure the development of microservice applications.
 It provides DevOps, microservice governance, and multi-cloud management capabilities.
 The multi-cloud architecture based on Kubernetes and application-centric DevOps and microservice governance can make the development, operation, monitoring, and problem diagnosis of complex business applications simpler and more efficient.

+## Cluster Management

+- [fleet #Project#](https://github.com/rancher/fleet): Manage large fleets of Kubernetes clusters.

+- [Crossplane #Project#](https://crossplane.io/): Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume, without having to write any code.

+- [Rancher #Project#](https://github.com/rancher/rancher): Rancher is an open source project that provides a container management platform built for organizations that deploy containers in production.
+Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

+- [2021-VMware Tanzu Community Edition #Project#](https://github.com/vmware-tanzu/community-edition): VMware Tanzu Community Edition is a full-featured, easy to manage Kubernetes platform for learners and users on your local workstation or your favorite cloud.
+Tanzu Community Edition enables the creation of application platforms: infrastructure, tooling, and services providing location to run applications and enable positive developer experiences.

 ## CLI & UI Tools

 - [Wayne #Project#](https://github.com/Qihoo360/wayne): Web UI for Kubernetes multi-clusters

 - [kubectx #Project#](https://github.com/ahmetb/kubectx): Switch faster between clusters and namespaces in kubectl.

-- [Rancher #Project#](https://github.com/rancher/rancher): Rancher is an open source project that provides a container management platform built for organizations that deploy containers in production.
-Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

 - [Lens #Project#](https://github.com/lensapp/lens): Lens is the only IDE you’ll ever need to take control of your Kubernetes clusters.
 It is a standalone application for MacOS, Windows and Linux operating systems.
 It is open source and free.